Have you ever met someone who is just so easy to get along with, you can’t help but like them?

 There are many famous people throughout history who have been described as having an Agreeable personality type.

-For example, Mother Teresa was known for her kindness and compassion, and the Dalai Lama is well-known for his peaceful and compassionate approach to conflict resolution.
+For example, Mother Teresa was known for her kindness and compassion.

 Other Agreeable personalities include Nelson Mandela, Mahatma Gandhi, and Martin Luther King Jr., all of whom were influential change-makers in their respective fields.

-Whether working in politics, religion, or any other area of society, Agreeable individuals often use their diplomatic skills to find common ground with others and work towards positive change.
+Whether working in politics, religion, or any other area of society, Agreeable individuals often use their diplomatic skills to find common ground with others and work toward positive change.